 Here are the places where you can find moonbows:

-- Upper & Lower Yosemite Falls, Yosemite National Park, California (watch from the foot of either upper or lower falls)
+- Moonbow Yosemite: Upper & Lower Yosemite Falls, Yosemite National Park, California (watch from the foot of either upper or lower falls)

-- Cumberland Falls, Kentucky (watch from behind the railing at the upper overlook area)
+- Moonbow Kentucky: Cumberland Falls State Resort Park, Kentucky (see the Cumberland Falls moonbow from behind the railing at the upper overlook area)

 Not all the locations have predictions put together, but if you plan on visiting Yosemite National Park, check out this site for predictions on dates and times!
-At Cumberland Falls, there’s a chance it shows up every month around the full moon as long as all the other conditions are right.
+At Cumberland Falls, there’s a chance it shows up every month, even December, around the full moon as long as all the other conditions are right.

-- Start by using settings you would use to shoot night photography.
+- To capture moonbow images, start by using settings you would use to shoot night photography.
 My settings were 35mm, ISO 500, 8 sec, f/1.6.

 - Adjust accordingly based on how bright or faint the moonbow and surroundings are.